 In 2005-06, Audit Scotland issued a report on behalf of the SPCB which reviewed the opportunities for the Commissioner to share services with the other ombudsman and commissioner bodies.
-Our review considered the Commissioner's response to the report, and what steps have been taken to address the recommendations raised.
+Our review considered the Commissioner's response to the report, and the steps taken to address the recommendations raised.
 We found that:

-- the Commissioner's office continues to work closely with the other Commissioners and Ombudsman bodies, and has considered a shared service approach in some areas; - staff continue to meet regularly with their counterparts in the other Commissioner and Ombudsman bodies to discuss operational issues.
-This has led to the sharing of good practice across a range of administrative matters; and - the Commissioner has strengthened risk management and governance arrangements.
+- the Commissioner's office continues to work closely with the other ombudsman and commissioner bodies, and has considered a shared service approach in some areas; and - staff continue to meet regularly with their counterparts in the other ombudsman and commissioner bodies to discuss operational issues.
+This has led to the sharing of good practice across a range of administrative matters.